arcadianlyric/capstone_fullstack/README.md

 - ALGORITHMS
 - TOKEN for public, manger and chef roles

-#### tables
+#### data modeling
 2 tables as defined in models.py: dish and ingredient
-dish table has info on dish id, dish name, price, indredients; the table keeps track all dishes a resturant can offer by adding, deleting and updating items
+The dish table has info on dish id, dish name, price, indredients; the table keeps track all dishes a resturant can offer by adding, deleting and updating items
-indredient table has ingredient id, name, allergen in the ingredients, associated dish id(foreign key); the table keeps track all ingredients used in dishes logging what ingredients are used in what dish
+The indredient table has ingredient id, name, allergen in the ingredients, associated dish id(foreign key); the table keeps track all ingredients used in dishes logging what ingredients are used in what dish
 Each table has an insert, update, delete, and format helper functions.

 ### Endpoints